Caimh McDonnell: Recognition

 His novel I Have Sinned was shortlisted for the Kindle Storyteller Award in 2019.

 The Stranger Times series was nominated and shortlisted for The New Kid on the Block Award (Best New Crime Series) Dead Good Reader Award 2022.
 The series was the winner of Best Audio Work at the British Fantasy Awards 2023.

 Media

 Both The Dublin Trilogy and The Stranger Times series have been optioned for television.
+Tall Tales & Murder, based loosely on The Dublin Trilogy, is expected on RTÉ in late 2026.